efeaslanb/efeaslanb/README.md

 I'm an incoming Mechanical Engineering student who enjoys building hands-on projects and figuring things out as I go.
 I’m always trying to improve, and I like being around goal-driven people who push themselves

-Check out my [portfolio] (https://heavy-beam-6cc.notion.site/Efe-s-Engineering-Portfolio-24e542275a9380db93bec87ec175257a?source=copy_link) to see more of what I'm up to
+Check out my [Portfolio](https://heavy-beam-6cc.notion.site/Efe-s-Engineering-Portfolio-24e542275a9380db93bec87ec175257a) to see more of what I'm up to

 ## Let's Connect